kevinkaocooper/cca-computational-practices-fall-2018/final-project-template/README.md

-# Your Project Title Here

-One-sentence summary of your project goes here; then fill out each of the following sections.
+# Morse Code Detection

+By taping the space key, the program will translate into morse code.

 ## Summary

-A paragraph or two describing what you built for your final project.

-Include a discussion how it will be interactive or responsive to the environment.
+A website that allows you to learn how to type in morese code.

 ## Component Parts